Analytical Expressions For Light-Curves Of Ordinary And Superluminous Supernovae Type Ia: Derivation of SNeIa General Properties

-The positrons from the $\beta^+$-decay of $^{56}$Co (and the $e^{\pm}$ from the decay of other relatively long lived radioactive isotopes that were synthesized in the thermonuclear explosion) are presumably trapped by the turbulent magnetic field of the SN fireball.
-The power supply by positrons and $e^+e^-$ annihilation into two 0.511 MeV $\gamma$-rays is approximated by

-where $A_{e}$ is the ratio between the energy released in the radioactive decay of $^{56}$Co as kinetic energy of $e^+$ and that released directly in $\gamma$-rays.
-The kinetic energy deposition dominates the power supply when the fireball becomes highly transparent to $\gamma$-rays, i.e., when $t\gg t_\gamma(Co)$.
-During this nebular phase the ionization and excitations by $\gamma$-rays and $e^{\pm}$ lead to scintillation and bremsstrahlung emission that dominate the SN spectrum.
+The positrons from the ${\rm \beta^+}$-decay of $^{56}$Co (and the ${\rm e^{\pm}}$ from the decay of other relatively long lived radioactive isotopes that were synthesized in the thermonuclear explosion) are presumably trapped in the SN fireball by its turbulent magnetic field.
+The ${\rm \beta^+}$ decay of $^{56}$Co and ${\rm \beta^{\pm}}$ from other long lived isotopes may dominate the power supply when the fireball becomes highly transparent to $\gamma$-rays and optical radiation during the nebular phase.
+During that phase, ionization and excitations by the $\gamma$-rays and $e^{\pm}$ lead to scintillation and bremsstrahlung emission, which dominate the SN emission.